 The stock pushrods are 7.020 and most companies list their aftermarket 7.050 pushrods as a “stock length” replacement.
 Comp cams measure their pushrods different than some companies by not taking into account the final radius on the ends of their pushrods.
 This makes their pushrods measure about ~.010 longer than some (like intense).
 ZZPerformance likes to run our pushrods on the short side to avoid the chance of lifter pump up.
 Lifter pump up is when the oil pressure raises so high that the lifter actually keeps the valve from closing all of the way to get the most compression in the cylinder as possible.

 The stock head gaskets on a Grand Prix are .062 with most people running .052 as an aftermarket alternative.
 Some go as small as .045 and some as large as .074.
-These are all within range of what a lifter can accomodate for and do not usually require pushrod length change.
+These are all within range of what a lifter can accommodate for and do not usually require pushrod length change.

 Some aftermarket cams can have a smaller base circle than the stock cam.
 This reduces lifter preload by the amount that the radius is smaller than the stock cam.
 Most aftermarket cams have the diameter .010 to .030 smaller than stock with the milder cams being closer to .010.
 The XPZ intake lobe with a very custom profile has the base circle diameter around .070 less than stock.
 When measuring the diameter of your aftermarket cam compared to a stock cam, keep in mind it’s the radius, not the diameter that you need to use in the math.